ethanp/programming/Notes/Things to Notes about Programming.md

 * **xUnit** -- the collective name of frameworks for unit testing that use a particular popular architecture described by the collection of vocab terms herein
 * **Regression suite** -- collection of tests that can all be run at once; could be unit or functional tests
+* **Regression tests** --- make sure that fixing a bug didn't break something that used to work
 * **Functional test** -- bigger than unit, smaller than component test
 	* Exercises several methods/functions/classes working together
 	* Allowed to take much longer than unit tests (which should be blazing fast)